 1. Sharing Non-Branded Headshots

 As ideal clients view your website, after the homepage, one of the next pages they see is your About Page.
-Are the photos you sharing on your About Page the best you have of you?
+Are the photos you share on your About Page the best you have of yourself?
 If you share an image of yourself which does not represent your brand, how can clients know you will create stunning photos from the wedding day?

 Because your headshot is vital to your brand, take the time to create one with the perfect lighting, posing, and representation of your personality.
 When you showcase a professional headshot on your About Page, ideal clients can put a face to your brand and get to know you more.

 Not every shot of you needs to be serious, either.
 Even if that is not exactly your brand, it showcases your personality so clients can get to know you.
 You can include photos of your family, pets, or something that is really important to you.
 Having both the professional and personality elements on your About Page is crucial to showing who you are as a person and a photographer.

 When a couple is looking for a photographer for their wedding day, chances are they look at other websites besides yours.
 In addition to featuring the best photos on your Homepage, are you adding text to enhance the experience?
 If you are only featuring photos on your Homepage and nothing else, how can ideal clients know your brand is different than others?

 If your client only sees images on your Homepage, the only way for them to compare you to another photographer is simply on images alone.
 The way you can quickly communicate your value is through copywriting.
 Words can tell stories in a way that photographs sometimes cannot.” – Ben Hartley